microsoft/build-2025-devcenter/BuildLab/build-lab-instructions.md

 ![Sign in to Dev Box with Microsoft](InstructionImages/Build2025Images/SignIn.png)

-## 4. Create and Enable Dev Box Tunnel
+## 4. Create and Enable the Dev Box Tunnel

 After signing in, you will see all the projects you have access to.
 Choose the project where you created the Dev Box, and select the Dev Box you want to connect to.

-If you see **No Tunnel** in the description, you will need to manually create a tunnel resource first.

 ![Create Tunnel Screenshot](InstructionImages/Build2025Images/CreateTunnel.png)